iluwatar/java-design-patterns/README.md

 **Q: What is the difference between Strategy and Template Method patterns?**

 In Template Method the algorithm is chosen at compile time via inheritance.
 With Strategy pattern the algorithm is chosen at runtime via composition.

+**Q: What is the difference between Proxy and Decorator patterns?**

+The difference is the intent of the patterns.
+While Proxy controls access to the object Decorator is used to add responsibilities to the object.